Nicolasalan/reinforcement/README.md

 make build
 ```

-(OPCIONAL) Install weights for the model:
+(Optional) Install weights for the model:

 ```bash
 cd <your_workspace>/src/motion